 Les Amoureux de Peynet

 Adorable lovers – the eternally young couple is a staple of French cartoonist Raymond Peynet, who’s drawn thousands of pictures of the charming pair, including for these cards by Grimaud.
 This deck’s got character.
 The single-figure jacks and most of the kings are whimsically chaste, with the male lover gathering what looks like berries and flowers and acting out scenes from Pygmalion and Romeo and Juliet.
-And then you get to the queens (and the King of Spades), where puppy love vanishes, replaced by playfully erotic innuendo.
+And then you get to the queens (and the King of Spades), where puppy love vanishes, replaced by unambiguously erotic imagery.

 Les Amoureux de Peynet playing cards with illustrations by French cartoonist Raymond Peynet, first printed by Grimaud in 1964 but with subsequent reprints.